San Bernardino County Transportation Authority

-The San Bernardino County Transportation Authority (SBCTA) is the successor to San Bernardino Associated Governments (SANBAG or SanBAG).
+The San Bernardino County Transportation Authority (SBCTA) is one of the successors to San Bernardino Associated Governments (SANBAG).
 They are responsible for administering the Measure I half-cent tax which voters in San Bernardino County, California, passed most recently in 2004.
 The SBCTA conducts transportation planning, construction, and operation in San Bernardino County.
 The SBCTA is a joint powers authority comprising the entire county and its cities.
 Every city and county supervisor is provided one seat on the board, and it also includes a nonvoting member from the California Department of Transportation's (Caltrans) District 8.

+History

+In 2016, Senate bill 1305, consolidated five different transit agencies into SBCTA.
+Those agencies were County Transportation Commission, County Transportation Authority, Service Authority for Freeway Emergencies, Congestion Management Agency, and Subregional Planning Agency.

+In 2019, SBCTA mulled direct takeover of Omnitrans due to its $520 million deficit.
+In response to pressure of county supervisors, SBCTA initiated a study of consolidation of Omnitrans called SBCTA County-wide Transit Efficiency Study.
+By the end of 2020, SBCTA balked at the idea of consolidating Omnitrans under SBCTA due to pension obligations.